-DSC, an 11 year veteran in cloud storage and cloud computing solutions, provides data protection, disaster recovery, business continuity and compliance solutions that assist organizations in protecting their data, minimizing downtime and ensuring regulatory compliance.
+DSC, is a 13 year veteran in cloud storage and cloud computing, providing data protection, disaster recovery, business continuity and compliance solutions that assist organizations in protecting their data, minimizing downtime and ensuring regulatory compliance.
 Serving the rapidly emerging business continuity market, DSC's clients save time and money, gain more control and better access to data and enable high level of security for that data.
 Solutions include: Infrastructure-as-a-Service, data backup, recovery and restore, high availability data replication services; email archive and compliance solutions for e-discovery; continuous data protection; data de-duplication; and virtualized system recovery.
-DSC has forged relationships for distribution with Dell, Amazon and IBM among others.
+DSC has forged relationships with leading organizations for distribution such as Dell, Amazon, NASDAQ, and IBM and many others.

-Headquartered in Garden City, N.Y., DSC offers its solutions and services to businesses within the healthcare, banking and finance, distribution services, manufacturing, construction, education, and government industries
+Headquartered in Garden City, NY, DSC offers its solutions and services to businesses within the healthcare, banking and finance, distribution services, manufacturing, construction, education, and government.

-DSC derives its revenues from the sale and subscription of services and solutions DSC has equipment in three technical centers: Westbury, New York; Boston, MA and Warwick, RI.
+DSC derives its revenues from the sale and subscription of services and solutions DSC has equipment in several technical centers: New York Metro, Boston, Chicago and New Jersey.

-DSC services customers from its New York and Rhode Island premises, which consist of modern offices and a technology suite adapted to meet the needs of a technology based business.
+DSC services clients from its staffed technical offices in New York and Rhode Island, which consist of modern offices and a technology suite adapted to meet the needs of a technology based business.
 DSC's mission is to provide a high level of service to organizations that need to ensure that their data is intact and available upon demand.